voxel51/fiftyone/docs/source/user_guide/dataset_zoo/remote.rst

 .. note::

-    Check out `this repository <https://github.com/voxel51/coco-2017>`_ for an example of a remotely-sourced dataset that supports partial downloads.
+    Check out `voxel51/coco-2017 <https://github.com/voxel51/coco-2017>`_ for
+    an example of a remotely-sourced dataset that supports partial downloads.